Do Retrieval-Augmented Language Models Adapt to Varying User Needs?: Introduction

 \section{Introduction}

 Recent advances in Language Models (LMs) have yielded impressive performance in knowledge‐intensive tasks through Retrieval Augmented Generation (RAG) \cite{10.5555/3495724.3496517}, including Real‐time Question Answering \cite{wang-etal-2024-rear}, Educational Tutoring \cite{han2024improvingassessmenttutoringpractices}, and Personal Assistants \cite{wang-etal-2024-crafting}.
-While these applications showcase RAG’s versatility, they also demand LMs that can adapt to diverse user needs—expressed via instructions on whether to prioritize external evidence or internal knowledge.
+While these applications showcase RAG’s versatility, they also demand LMs that can adapt to diverse user needs—expressed via instructions on whether to prioritize external evidence or internal knowledge, or adhere strictly to specified (even potentially counter-factual) contexts, as seen in compliance, creative writing, or hypothetical scenarios.
 For instance, Real‐time QA may rely heavily on updated external facts, whereas tutoring may draw more on the model’s conceptual understanding.
 Despite this potential, current RAG methods still struggle with identifying relevant references \cite{laban2024summaryhaystackchallengelongcontext}, resolving knowledge conflicts \cite{wang2024astuteragovercomingimperfect}, and reasoning effectively \cite{islam-etal-2024-open}.
 These challenges underscore the need for robust evaluation strategies capturing how well Retrieval Augmented Language Models (RALMs) adapt to evolving user requirements.

 Even though existing RAG/RALM benchmarks \citep{yu2024evaluationretrievalaugmentedgenerationsurvey, es2023ragasautomatedevaluationretrieval, 10.1609/aaai.v38i16.29728}—including those that focus on multi‐scenario evaluations \citep{friel2024ragbenchexplainablebenchmarkretrievalaugmented, zhu2024ragevalscenariospecificrag}—have advanced retrieval‐augmented evaluation, they typically assume a single “optimal” approach to external information (e.g., always relying on retrieved context).
-This narrow perspective overlooks how diverse user instructions can dramatically alter model behavior and performance within the same scenario.
+This narrow perspective overlooks how diverse user instructions can dramatically alter the desired model's behavior within the same scenario.
 In medical fact‐checking, for instance, one user might demand answers derived only from peer‐reviewed studies, while another relies on the model’s internal knowledge—even if these sources conflict \citep{Miao2024IntegratingRG}.
 Such constraints underscore an urgent question: \textit{how can we systematically evaluate LMs under varying context usage requirements to reflect different user needs?}